Harvey (1950 film): Reception

-Home video release
+Home media

-In March 1990, James Stewart recorded a special narrative introduction, that would be combined with many of the film's still photos, which would be added to the film's original release on VHS.
+In March 1990, Stewart recorded a special narrative introduction, which was combined with many of the film's still photos and added to the film's original release on VHS.
 MCA Home Video released Harvey on VHS in 1990.
-This also appears on at least one DVD release of the film.
+The special narrative introduction also appears on at least one DVD release of the film.

 Awards and honors

 James Stewart later declared in an interview that Josephine Hull had the most difficult role in the film, since she had to believe and not believe in the invisible rabbit... at the same time.

 The film is recognized by American Film Institute in these lists: